jrsmth/spring/content/03-dependency-injection/README.md

 #### Open Closed
 * Classes should be open for extension but closed to modification
 * This means that you can extend the functionality of a class, without modifying the exisiting functionality
+* The answer to this in Java-land is abstraction:
-* Use abstract base classes, where appropriate
+    * We can create abstractions through interfaces and abstract base classes
+        * These should be fixed yet represent an unbounded group of potential behaviours that we can extend through concrete subclasses
-* Use encapsulation - adding public getters and setters, where appropriate
+            * Hence, we should default to interfaces and abstract base classes where appropriate
+    * We should also default to encapsulation in order to limit the modification of our classes

 #### Liskov Substitution
 * Liskov Substitution states that: